 Oxygen treatment is only suitable for some people who are breathless.
 Using a fan or sitting by an open window with cool air blowing on to your face may give the same benefit.
 Your doctor will let you know if oxygen therapy may help you.

 If you only need oxygen for short periods of time, an oxygen cylinder may be recommended.
-This is a machine which takes oxygen from surrounding air.
+This is a storage tank containing oxygen for you to breathe.

 Finding a complementary therapy that helps you to relax may help you manage your breathlessness.
 Therapies such as acupuncture, aromatherapy and meditation may be helpful.